LukeGeneva/l8a.dev/blog/modular-todo.md

 # Modular Todo

+description: An example todo project written in a modular manner.

 Mar 22, 2024

 I've been wanting to do an example project like this for a while.
 What I'd like